Introduction to Replacement Cost

 Some of the drawbacks are given below:

-- Replacement cost gives the value of the new building.
-It doesn’t consider depreciation cost and other damages that the building has undergone
+- It gives the value of the new building.
+It doesn’t consider depreciation cost and other damages that the building has undergone.

-- Replacement cost gives a picture considering the current economic condition.
-If due to some reason the economy is going through high inflation phase which will recover in a few months, then replacement cost will not provide a proper picture and a project may be rejected considering high replacement cost
+- It gives a picture considering the current economic condition.
+If due to some reason, the economy is going through a high inflation phase, which will recover in a few months, then replacement cost will not provide a proper picture, and a project may be rejected considering high replacement cost.

-Replacement Cost is an important way by which we get a picture of what should be the cost involved in the case a firm is thinking of expansion or someone is planning to buy a Real estate.
-It is easy to calculate as it considers current pricing that is in the market.
+Replacement Cost is an important way by which we get a picture of what should be the cost involved in the case a firm is thinking of expansion or someone is planning to buy Real estate.
+It is easy to calculate as it considers the current pricing that is in the market.

 This is a guide to Replacement Cost.
 Here we discuss how to calculate the replacement cost of a firm?
 Along with examples, benefits, and drawbacks.
 You can also go through our other suggested articles to learn more –